 Just make sure you’re okay with the person you ask knowing that you’re seeking treatment.
 While the stigma of going to therapy is much less today, you don’t want to tell an abusive person that you’re going to therapy because of them.

 Your instinct will let you know who’s safe to talk to and who isn’t.

 Also – don’t give up if you strike out.
 Maybe the first person you ask doesn’t know someone, but they’re willing to ask a friend of theirs.
-Denver is a small city when it comes to the community, so let people help you.
+Cincinnati is a small city when it comes to the community, so let people help you.